 “On the third day there was a wedding in Cana of Galilee” John 2:1

-Four words from the reading, each beginning with the letter “w” can help us in thinking about the story of the first miracle of Jesus: wedding, woman, water and wine.
+Four words from the reading, each beginning with the letter “w” can help thinking about the story of the first miracle of Jesus: wedding, woman, water and wine.

 Jesus and Mary needed only a few words because they knew each other so well.
-Can we say that our own faith and our own friendship with God is so close that we have such a level of understanding?
-God knows the secrets of all our hearts, no matter how few words we might use, he understands us, but how much understanding have we of him?
-Sometimes God may speak to us in many words, but still we do not understand, or perhaps it is that we will not hear.
-“Woman”, says Jesus, not in an abrupt way, but as part of a long conversation; what conversation are we having with God?
+Can people say that their own faith and their own friendship with God is so close that they have such a level of understanding?
+God knows the secrets of all hearts, no matter how few words might be used, he understands, but how much understanding have people of him?
+Sometimes God may speak in many words, but still he is not heard, or perhaps it is that people will not hear.
+“Woman”, says Jesus, not in an abrupt way, but as part of a long conversation.
+What conversation are people now having with God?

 Might people see the church today in the way that some people might have seen the water jars in Jesus’ time?
 Might people see the church as being about rules, about imposing burdens on people?
-Might even those of us who belong to the church find it wearying at times?
-Might we feel that there is much that is dull and much that has nothing to do with Jesus?
-If, like the water in the jars, the church is about us beginning afresh, about us being renewed, then what might we do to make it different?
+Might even those who belong to the church find it wearying at times?
+Might people feel that there is much that is dull and much that has nothing to do with Jesus?
+If, like the water in the jars, the church is about us beginning afresh, about us being renewed, then what might people do to make it different?

-What does the wine say to us about the life of our church?
-Do we think that the life of the church in the way that the steward thought about the wedding feast, that the early part was the best and that now there is only what is leftover?
-Do we feel, as the steward did about the feast, that there is not much to which to look forward?
-Dare we ever expect the unexpected?
-Jesus transforms that wedding feast, do we have the confidence that he might transform the lives of our churches?
+What does the wine say about the life of the church?
+Do people think about the life of the church in the way that the steward thought about the wedding feast, that the early part was the best and that now there is only what is leftover?
+Do people feel, as the steward did about the feast, that there is not much to which to look forward?
+Dare people ever expect the unexpected?
+Jesus transforms that wedding feast, is there the confidence that he might transform the lives of churches?

-Wedding, woman, water and wine: four words to prompt us to think about our lives as Christians and four words to prompt us to think about the lives of our churches.
+Wedding, woman, water and wine: four words to prompt thought about lives as Christians and four words to prompt thought about the lives of churches.